lightpoichich/baserow/docs/patterns/job_handling.md

 provides helpers to properly expose job's state and act on state's change.
 A component can define callbacks to extend behavior on job state's change.

+Each job type can have different initial parameters and usually a job is initialized by a different endpoint.
+This makes job creation a variable that should be provided by a component.

 ### Usage in components

 * Vue component that wants to interact with a job of any type should use provided `mixin/job` mixin.
-As written above, this mixin provides a skeleton to handle job state management in the frontend.
+As written above, this mixin provides a skeleton to handle job state management in the component.
 * the mixin provides:
     * properties:
         + `job`